Mystic-Creations/true_end/README.md

 <details>
 <summary>Notes</summary>
-The mod is playable in multiplayer with version 1.4 and above.
+The mod is playable in multiplayer with version 1.4 and above altho it is recommended to play in singleplayer.
 Any older versions are gonna completely break when played on multiplayer.

-Clearing items when entering Beyond The Dream dimension for the first time can be toggled off and on with the clearDreamItems gamerule.
-It is set to true by default.
-(You still get some of your items back when you come back to the overworld and the clearing only ever happens once per player)
+Item clearing at first entry to Beyond The Dream dimension can be disabled via /te-config clearDreamItems false, but be aware that on return your items will be brought back.
 </details>